tetrode/chalkmark/README.md

 - Blockquotes using a pipe-prefix syntax: `| quote` with nesting like `| | nested`
 - Tables using pipe syntax (GitHub-style).
 Table blocks are normalized: column widths are computed, cells are padded, and alignment markers (`:---`, `:---:`, `---:`) control left/center/right alignment.
 The separator line is rendered with dashes only (colons are not shown).

+Notes on header background bars (reversed theme):
+- When using the `reversed` theme, heading lines (h1–h6) are rendered with a colored background.
+- The colored background extends to the terminal width when Chalkmark can determine it via the `COLUMNS` environment variable.
+- If the terminal width is unknown, Chalkmark pads the colored bar to `max(60, visible heading length)` characters.
+- This background fill applies only when the active heading style actually includes a background color and colors are enabled; other themes are unaffected.

 Rendered output ends with a trailing newline and ensures there is a blank line at the end.

 ## Overview